ExoMemphiz/RN-Hacker-News/README.md

 This app is my solution to the coding assignment described below.

-It incorporates all the main features described, using all 3 endpoints, as well as using Redux for state management.
+It incorporates all the main features described, using all 3 endpoints, this branch uses MobX for state management.
 I included some minor additional features, accessed via the Settings page, such as:

 * The ability to toggle between ascending and descending score order.